Effective and efficient modeling of the hydrodynamics for bacterial flagella: The resistance and mobility matrix

 where the non-dimensional submatrices of $\widehat{\mathcal{R}}$ are expressed as:

-The scalar grand resistance functions $X^{A}$, $Y^{A}$, $Y^{B}$, $X^{C}$, and $Y^{C}$ are plotted versus the reduced inter-sphere separation distance, $s=2r/(a_{\alpha}+a_{\beta})$, in Fig. \ref{fig:fig2}-\ref{fig:fig6}, respectively.
-The grand mobility matrix is the inverse of the grand resistance matrix
+The scalar grand resistance functions $X^{A}$, $Y^{A}$, $Y^{B}$, $X^{C}$, and $Y^{C}$ are plotted versus the reduced inter-sphere separation distance, $s=2r/(a_{\alpha}+a_{\beta})$, in Figs.~\ref{fig:fig1}-\ref{fig:fig5}.
+The grand mobility matrix is defined as the inverse of the grand resistance matrix

 The grand mobility matrix $\mathcal{M}$ obtained by this method is convergent at any reduced separation distance $s$.
-For near-field lubrication, the term $\xi^{-1}$ is introduced in longitudinal resistance functions $X^{A}$ to avoid overlapping spheres in numerical simulation.
-We examine the results for the resistance functions and compare them, where available, with those obtained by the RPY tensor.
-Several resistance functions of two equal spheres are plotted as functions of the reduced separation distance $s$ in Fig. \ref{fig:fig2}-\ref{fig:fig6}, respectively.
-These plots were generated by the variable $s$ in the region $2.0\le s\le6.0$.
+To account for near-field lubrication effects, the term $\xi^{-1}$ is introduced in the longitudinal resistance function $X^{A}_{\alpha\alpha}$ to avoid overlapping spheres in numerical simulations.
+We examine the results for the resistance functions and compare them with those obtained from the RPY tensor where applicable.
+Several resistance functions of two equal spheres are plotted as functions of the reduced separation distance $s$ in Figs.~\ref{fig:fig1}-\ref{fig:fig5}.
+These figures are generated in the region $2.05\leqslant s\leqslant6.0$.

-The longitudinal components $X^{A}$ of the resistance matrix $\mathcal{R}^{tt}$ are plotted in Fig. \ref{fig:fig2}, which couple the longitudinal force and the longitudinal translational velocity.
-When the spheres come into contact with each other, that is, $s=2$, the scalar resistance functions $X^{A}$ tend to infinity, which automatically avoids the overlapping of two spheres.
-These components include near-field lubrication, which is significantly different from the components of the RPY tensor.
-Physically, a sphere can move freely when the other spheres are far away, then the self-mobility components $X^{A}_{\alpha\alpha}\to1$ and the pair mobility components $X^{A}_{\alpha\beta}\to0$.
-The transverse components $Y^{A}$ of the resistance matrix $\mathcal{R}^{tt}$ are plotted in Fig. \ref{fig:fig3}, which couple the transverse force and the transverse translational velocity.
-The self-mobility components $Y^{A}_{\alpha\alpha}\to1$ and the pair mobility components $Y^{A}_{\alpha\beta}\to0$ when a pair of spheres are widely separated.
+The longitudinal components $X^{A}$ of the resistance matrix $\mathcal{R}^{tt}$ are plotted in Fig.~\ref{fig:fig1}.
+These components couple the longitudinal forces and the longitudinal translational velocities.
+The scalar resistance function $X^{A}_{\alpha\beta}$ indicates that the translation of one sphere in the longitudinal direction exerts a force in the longitudinal direction on the other spheres.
+When the spheres come into contact with each other, that is, $s=2$, the scalar resistance functions $X^{A}$ tend to infinity, which automatically prevents the overlapping of the two spheres.
+These components include near-field lubrication effects, which differ significantly from those of the RPY tensor.
+Physically, when the other spheres are far away, a sphere can move freely, with the self-interaction component $X^{A}_{\alpha\alpha}\to1$ and the pair interaction component $X^{A}_{\alpha\beta}\to0$.
+The longitudinal components $X^{A}$ reveal that for a system of two spheres, when equal but opposite forces are applied in the longitudinal direction, the velocities at which the spheres approach or move away from each other decreases as the distance between them decreases.
+This process continues until they are in complete contact, at which point the longitudinal components $X^{A}$ become infinite.